 The Animal Legal Defense Fund works at the federal, state and local levels to protect the lives and advance the interests of animals.
-This page is meant to be used as a resource to see what is happening in your state and what actions you can take for animals.

-Overall Rank: #32 (Middle Tier)
+Overall Rank: #33 (Middle Tier)

 - +Peace officers have a duty to enforce animal cruelty laws